20 Incredible Facts About Meteora Monasteries, Greece

 Now we’re getting to the most exciting stuff.
 In this section, you’ll find the most interesting and fun facts about the Meteora Monasteries.
 Let’s discover in detail what treasures each complex keeps and what makes them unique.

-1. Monks and nuns in the Meteora Monasteries lead a self-sufficient life.
+- Monks and nuns in the Meteora Monasteries lead a self-sufficient life.
 Manual labor is part of the monastic daily routine.
 The monks and nuns grow their food and produce wine and olive oil.
 An important source of income is the donations.
 Tourists and pilgrims donate money and goods to help the monks and nuns at Meteora sustain their modest lifestyle.

-2. The Great Meteoron Monastery is the oldest and largest of the Meteora Monasteries.
+- The Great Meteoron Monastery is the oldest and largest of the Meteora Monasteries.
 St. Athanasios founded the monastery, also known as the Metamorfossis Sotiros Monastery (“Transfiguration of Christ Monastery”), in the 14th century.
 Despite its imposing size, only three monks currently live in the Great Meteoron.
 The monastery occupies Broad Rock and rises higher than the rest of the monasteries, resembling a commander watching over his troops.

-1. The Varlaam Monastery is the most populated of the male monasteries, with seven monk residents.
+- The Varlaam Monastery is the most populated of the male monasteries, with seven monk residents.
 The second largest Meteora Monastery offers jaw-dropping views of Meteora and an invaluable insight into the life of the monks.
 The monastery is named after the first monk who lived on this cliff in the 14th century, Varlaam.
 The actual monastery was erected two centuries later.
 From its stunning courtyard, you can marvel at all functioning Meteora Monasteries except St. Stephen.
 You can also spot the remains of several of the ruined monasteries.

-2. The Rousanou Nunnery is arguably the most gorgeous of the Meteora Monasteries.
+- The Roussanou Nunnery is arguably the most gorgeous of the Meteora Monasteries.
 Thankfully, its small size prevents large groups from visiting it.
 The monastery is also known as St. Barbara Monastery, named after the first nun who resided there.
 Nowadays, 13 sisters live in the nunnery.
 It was the first of the Meteora Monasteries I ever visited and probably that’s the reason I loved it so much!

-1. St. Stephen Monastery is the most accessible and most populated Meteora Monastery.
+- St. Stephen Monastery is the most accessible and most populated Meteora Monastery.
 28 nuns live in the nunnery.
 There are no steps to climb.
 All it takes to enter the impressive structure is crossing a bridge.
 Hidden a little further away from the rest, it’s hardly visible from the other Meteora Monasteries, but you can see it from the town center of Kalambaka.

-1. Inside the Great Meteoron, you can find countless artifacts.
+- Inside the Great Meteoron, you can find countless artifacts.
 For example, the church is covered in East Orthodox frescos from the 16th century.
 The History Museum boasts religious icons, historical codices, and military uniforms.
 In the monastery’s old kitchen, you can observe the original oven, sink, and utensils.
 In a tiny corner behind a wooden door with a small window, a spooky display shows the skulls and bones of monks, who have inhabited the Great Meteoron Monastery since its inception in the 14th century.
 And the former nursing home and hospital host an exhibition of priceless manuscripts and lithographies.

-Frequently Asked Questions About the Meteora Monasteries, Greece
+FAQs About the Meteora Monasteries, Greece

-Why is Meteora so Famous?
+Why is Meteora so famous?

 The monolith Meteora rock formations rise hundreds of feet from the ground, withstanding the forces of nature for millions of years.
 On top of them, in the 14th century, monks built the East-Orthodox Meteora Monasteries.
 The structures defy the laws of gravity and look like they’re levitating in the air.

-Is Meteora Greece Worth Visiting?
+Is Meteora Greece worth visiting?

 Definitely yes!
 Meteora, Greece will leave you speechless with its staggering rock formations and gravity-defying monasteries.
 Apart from visiting the Meteora Monasteries and photographing the monoliths at sunrise and sunset, you can walk, hike, paraglide, and rock-climb in the region.
+Even if you can only go on a day trip from Athens to Meteora, do it!

-What are the Meteora Monasteries Famous for?
+What are the Meteora Monasteries famous for?

 The levitating Meteora Monasteries are famous for their mind-boggling location on top of the Meteora Rocks.
 The East Orthodox religious sites keep countless artifacts and tell a million stories about resilience and human ingenuity.